andrehk93/Master/dev/README.md

-  --LSTM                Enables LSTM as chosen Q-network (default: False) --NTM                 Enables NTM as chosen Q-network (default: False) --LRUA                Enables LRUA as chosen Q-network (default: False)
+  --LSTM                Enables LSTM as chosen Q-network (default: False) --NTM                 Enables NTM as chosen Q-network (default: False) --LRUA                Enables LRUA as chosen Q-network (default: False) --INH                 Enables INH as chosen dataset (default: False) --REUTERS             Enables REUTERS as chosen dataset (default: False) --embedding-size S    Size of word-embedding layer (default: 128) --sentence-length S   Number of words in a sentence.
+NOTE: Changing this
+                        will force you to recompile the datasets (default: 12) --nof-sentences S     Number of sentences collected from a sample.
+NOTE:
+                        Changing this will force you to recompile the datasets (default: 1)
+  --dictionary-size S   Dictionary max size, with 0 and N + 1 as reserved
+                        tokens.
+NOTE: Changing this will force you to recompile the datasets (default: 10000)
   ```
   ## non_rl_main_image.py -h